telus/tds-core/packages/Input/Input.md

 <Input label="Transit number" hint="5 digits" type="number" />
 ```

-Use the `hintPosition` in conjunction with `hint` to display a larger hint text below the label.
+Use the `hintPosition` in conjunction with `hint` to display a larger hint below the label.

 ```jsx
 <Input